How to Wire Fire Alarm System

 Step 2: Cut the Holes

-The electrician will find the ceiling joist or wall stud, where he will install the smoke detector using a stud finder.
+The electrician will find the ceiling joist or wall stud and install the smoke detector using a stud finder.
 The hole is accurately made between the wall studs using the electrical box as a template to trace around.
 The box’s outline is guaranteed to be level by using a group.

 Step 3: Run the Wire

-The electrician will run the wire (with the ground) from the power supply to the placement of the smoke detector.
+The electrician will run the wire (with the ground) from the power supply to the smoke detector’s placement.
 An existing wall socket, switch, or circuit breaker panel are all examples of potential power sources.
 A significant quantity of extra cable will stick through the drywall opening.
-It eventually simplifies installation, and when installing a hardwired smoke detector, your electrician will cut the line to the correct length.
+This eventually simplifies installation, and when installing a hardwired smoke detector, your electrician will cut the line to the correct length.

 Step 4: Fasten the Wires to the Electrical Boxes

 Approximately 8 inches of wire will protrude from the hole at each box placement.
-After that, the electrician will use a cable stripper to remove the insulating wrap off the wire.
-The wires will be run and secured to the electrical boxes.
+The electrician will then use a cable stripper to remove the insulating wrap from the wire.
+The wires will then be run and secured to the electrical boxes.

 Step 5: Secure the Electrical Boxes